Graduate Certificate of Diabetes Education

 Professional accreditation status

-This course is accredited by the Australian Diabetes Educators Association (ADEA)
+This course is currently undergoing accreditation by the Australian Diabetes Educators Association (ADEA)

 At least 12 months experience working in their chosen field since undergraduate course completion